vkartik1/AI_ML/predict_supplier/Readme.md

 2. Install Junit plugin.
 Jenkins->Manage Jenkins->Manage Plugins->Available -> Search, install JUnit plugin and restart Jenkins
 3. Open Jenkins->New Item->Freestyle Project-> Give a name for your project
 4. Configure the new project  :
-&ensp;The below instructions in this step, the step4, can be easily achieved without any manual entry by copying the jenkins/config.xml to the $JENKINS_HOME/jobs/<projectname>/config.xml AND by restarting jenkins/reload config
+&ensp;The below instructions in this step, the step4, can be easily achieved without any manual entry by copying the jenkins/config.xml to the $JENKINS_HOME/jobs/<projectname>/config.xml AND by restarting jenkins/reload config.
-   a.
+&ensp;a.
 Set the default value of the "project_root_dir" as the location of your "predict_supplier" folder - e.g. /User/kkk/work/AI_ML/predict_supplier.
-This is the folder under which you have the src and test folders for the predict supplier code that you downloaded from github
+This is the folder under which you have the src and test folders for the predict supplier code that you downloaded from github.
-   c.
+&ensp;b.
 Build Stage: Click "Add build step"->"Execute Shell".
 In the window, type in the below line
-        &ensp;bash -e ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR}/jenkins/build.sh ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR} ${WORKSPACE}
+        &ensp;  bash -e ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR}/jenkins/build.sh ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR} ${WORKSPACE}
-   d.
+&ensp;c.
 Test Stage: Click "Add build step"->"Execute Shell".
 In the window, type in this line
-        &ensp;bash -e ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR}/jenkins/test.sh ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR} ${WORKSPACE}
+        &ensp;  bash -e ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR}/jenkins/test.sh ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR} ${WORKSPACE}
-   e.
+&ensp;d.
 Create Image Stage: Click "Add build step"->"Execute Shell".
 In the window, type in this line
-        &ensp;bash ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR}/jenkins/create_image.sh ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR} ${WORKSPACE}
+        &ensp;  bash ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR}/jenkins/create_image.sh ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR} ${WORKSPACE}
-   f.
+&ensp;e.
 Deploy / Helm Install Stage: Click "Add build step"->"Execute Shell".
 In the window, type in this line
-        &ensp;bash ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR}/jenkins/deploy.sh ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR} ${WORKSPACE}
+        &ensp;  bash ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR}/jenkins/deploy.sh ${PREDICT_SUPPLIER_PROJECT_ROOT_DIR} ${WORKSPACE}
-   g.
+&ensp;f.
 Post-build Actions section (if you dont see it, then make sure you have the JUnit plugin installed)
-        &ensp;Test reports XMLs: **/predict_supplier_results.xml
+        &ensp;  Test reports XMLs: **/predict_supplier_results.xml
-      Dont change the above report name, as this is the file where the pytest is dumping the report.
+        &ensp;  Dont change the above report name, as this is the file where the pytest is dumping the report.
 If you are going to change this, then update the jenkins/test.sh accordingly
 5. Go to the newly created project -> Build with Parameters -> make sure the "project_root_dir" is correct and click "Build"
 6. You should see the build+test successful, if not click the test run and check the console output